Randomized gradient-free methods in convex optimization: Randomized gradient approximation. Non-smooth case

-We can observe that the last inequality is less restrictive than \eqref{lon}. \pd{Thus,} \eqref{lon} describes the maximum possible level of noise.
-This level of noise corresponds to the part of the lower bound from \cite{risteski2016algorithms}: $\Delta \gtrsim \max\left\{\frac{\varepsilon^2}{ M_2R\sqrt{d}},\frac{\varepsilon}{d}\right\}$ obtained for $p=2$ (here and in other parts of the survey we omit logarithmic factors in lower bounds).
+\gea{one can} observe that the last inequality is less restrictive than \eqref{lon}. \pd{Thus,} \eqref{lon} describes the maximum possible level of noise.
+This level of noise corresponds to the part of the lower bound from \cite{risteski2016algorithms}: $\Delta \gtrsim \max\left\{\frac{\varepsilon^2}{ M_2R\sqrt{d}},\frac{\varepsilon}{d}\right\}$ obtained for $p=2$ (here and in other parts of the survey logarithmic factors in lower bounds \gea{are omitted}).